Ditech Home Loans Back in Business

 I’m referring to Ditech Mortgage Corp., known affectionately as “ditech.”
 Yep, they’re back, just in time to take part in the weakest origination year since 2000.

-Now a little history – the company was established back in 1995, based out of Costa Mesa, California where it ran somewhat successfully until it was eventually shuttered in 2010.
+Now a little history – the company was established back in 1995, based out of Costa Mesa, California where it ran somewhat successfully until it was eventually shuttered in 2010 as the housing market crumbled.

 Back in the 90s, you may recall the wacky commercials that featured the famous tagline uttered by a dismayed loan officer: “Lost another loan to ditech!”